zalo/Threadweaver/README.md

 # Todo
   - Archive old Threads to a `Thread Archive` channel when there has been no activity for a day or two
-  - Allow Category, Thread-Archive, and Thread Names to be Customized